The Capital Area Food Bank receives over a million pounds of nourishing food throughout the year from food drives.

 - Donations go directly to those in need.

-- Each donation will help feed over 641,000 residents struggling with hunger in the Washington metro area.
+- Each donation will help feed almost 500,000 residents struggling with hunger in the Washington metro area.

 - One person can make a difference by educating neighbors about the hunger crisis in the nation’s capital.